What causes an erection?

 Do men need to visit a specialist to receive treatment for erectile dysfunction?

-At the very least men should see a urologist — preferably a urologist that specializes in sexual heath.
+At the very least, men should see a urologist.
 While oral medication may often be an initial treatment for ED, it’s important to find the root cause of erectile dysfunction.
 This is because many times ED can be an indicator of another health issues that may need your attention.

 What treatment options are available for patients diagnosed with erectile dysfunction?